Last Updated:

 Since the 1850s, two important railroad routes have met in downtown Stevenson, and its obviously that a depot had been the focal point of the village that was built at the foot of a small mountain for a long time.

-A fire in 1911 destroyed most of the commercial area, so most of what is there today was built after that time.
+A fire in 1911 destroyed much of the commercial area, so most of what is there today was built after that time.

 Like nearby Bridgeport, the Union Army occupied Stevenson for part of the Civil War, and due to the railroad and nearby Tennessee River, it was an important strategic stronghold.

 The Gen. William Rosecrans Headquarters, left, also known as the Rosser-Alston House, was built as a railroad engineer residence in 1855.
-It was listed with the National Register of Historic Places in 1978
+It was listed with the National Register of Historic Places in 1978.
+The remains may be only a pile of brick at the present time.

 Photo by Walter Alston, 1977.